xirlos/xirlos/README.md

 Now I live in Amsterdam, interested in cool companies and trying to help companies in their growth process.

 - 👀 I’m interested in NEW technologies
-- 🌱 I’m currently learning Data Science and
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on any interesting project
 - 💬 Ask me about Amsterdam, Spain, wine, tech or learning languages
 - 📫 How to reach me: carlosriosfernandez@gmail.com